nslookup command on Linux

 set all

 This option prints the default nameserver's IP address and the configured port number.
-By default, the nslookup command sends all DNS queries to the default name server on the configured port.
+The nslookup command sends all DNS queries to the default name server on the configured port by default.

 After the default nameserver's IP address, it prints the frequently used options and their default value.
-The options are available in two flavors: Boolean and value.
+The options are available in two flavours: Boolean and value.
 The Boolean options do not have an equal sign after them.
-They accept only two values on and off.
+They accept only two values: on and off.
 Their name indicates their default value.
-If a Boolean option's name starts with no precedes, its default value is off.
+The default value is off if a Boolean option's name starts with no precedes.

-The default value of Boolean options novc, nodebug, and novc is off.
-The default value of the Boolean option search and recurse is on.
+The default value of Boolean options: novc, nodebug, and novc is off.
+The default value of the Boolean options: search and recurse is on.

 The value options accept multiple values based on their functions.
 The default value of each value option is written after the equal sign.
 For example, the default value of the port option is 53.